SipanHovsep/MRI-open-course/VNA/SCPI/Intro.rst

 * ``D_raw.split(',')``: Breaks the string into a Python list of individual substrings.
 * ``np.array(..., dtype=float)``: Converts those substrings into 64-bit floating-point numbers.

-At this stage, the data is **"Flat"**.
-If you have 1001 frequency points, the array has a length of 2002, containing alternating Real and Imaginary values.

 2. De-interleaving with Slicing
 -------------------------------